 Instructions

-- Add the soaked dates along with the soaking liquid to a blender, then blend until smooth.
+- Add the soaked dates along with the soaking liquid to a blender or food processor.

 Notes